Hawthorn, Victoria: 19th century

+The Trinca family at home in Hawthorn.

 The mansion named Invergowrie – originally Burwood or Burwood Hill - was built by James Frederick Palmer in 1850 and is the original source of the name of the current Burwood Road.
 Mayor of Melbourne in 1846, he established the first punt to cross the eastern Yarra around the current Bridge Road area in 1842.
 The cost was said to be around the equivalent of 45 cents (expensive for the time) but it was very successful and assisted the development and sale of the original Hawthorn allotments.
 The house was sold after Palmers death in 1871 and subdivided by entrepreneur George Coppin to create the landmark Saint James Estate.

 'The Hawthorns' is one of Hawthorn's oldest houses, built of bluestone in 1845 for James Denham Pinnock (1810–1875), Deputy Registrar of the Supreme Court, before there was a bridge across the river.
 His property stretched from Church Street to the river, between Denham Street and Lawes Street and was subdivided circa 1850.
 The homestead block, west of Calvin Street was acquired by pioneer squatter Henry Creswick, whose family remained there for 70 years.
 Its view was altered by the subsequent development along Creswick Street and Osbourne Court.
 In the 1856 electoral roll, Creswick's address was given as Hawthorne House.
 Both Pinnock and Creswick were leading members of the Anglican Church.